icing/blog/test_server_tls.md

 There are three things to do:

 1. Create certificates using your own 'CA'.
-2. Setup you Apache server
+2. Setup your Apache server
 3. Invoke `curl` with the necessary arguments

 ![](images/stooges.png)